luksi1/docker-mssql/README.md

 The default MS SQL image does not support running scripts on start, even if this is a more or less de facto way of producing Docker database images.
 This image attempts to bring the MS SQL image up to snuff.

-Additionally, there is support for a database user and database via environmental variables.
+Additionally, there is support for a database user and database via environment variables.

 ## Usage